March 1, 2020

 So I lied.

-"Mrs. Zanni!"
-I cried, "My sister stepped on my house last night and it all broke.
+"Mrs. Zanni," I cried, "my sister stepped on my house last night and it all broke.
 So I had to do this just last night.
-It's all my sister's fault!"
+It's all my sister's fault."

 "It's okay, sweetie," she said.
 "Why don't we talk about it at recess, okay?"

 I sat down, pretending to look upset and meanwhile accepting consolations from my classmates.
 I grinned inside, having just fooled my teacher.
-She believed me!
-I was going to get away with it!
+She believed me.
+I was going to get away with it.

 Recess came and I stayed behind in the classroom to speak with Mrs. Zanni.
 I sat down at my assigned desk.
 Mrs. Zanni sat at one diagonally in front of me and spun her chair around to face me.
 My mom walked in the room next with a forced smile.
 I don't really remember the full conversation or exactly what happened next, but I definitely started bawling to try to deflect attention from my lie.
 The moment Mrs. Zanni said, "I called your mom to ask about your book report and she wanted to come in and talk to me about it," I knew it was all over.